xchellx/PDNThumb/README.md

 then build with PowerShell using the `build.ps1` script to ensure the native x86 and x64 assemblies are included in `SharpShell.dll` (because VS2022 does not).

+The purpose of `PDNThumbTester` is to test the functionality of reading the thumbnail, which essentially is what the thumbnail handler invokes.

 ## Installing
 Run `PDNThumbReg32.exe` and `PDNThumbReg64.exe`.
 If no error occurrsed and you see a success message, then restart your computer ***or*** right click `Windows Explorer` in `Task Manager` then click `Restart`.
 You can uninstall by repeating